Skip to content

 Plant Something Day began in 2012, started by the National Initiative for Consumer Horticulture (NICH).
 The group wanted to spark action and get more people planting.

 They believed growing something green could help the environment and improve daily life.
 The first official celebration followed in 2013.
 Since then, the idea has grown steadily across the United States.
-More towns, schools, and families now take part each year.
+More towns, schools, and families now participate each year.

 This special day encourages anyone, regardless of age or gardening skill, to add some green to their space.
 A tiny herb in the kitchen, a flower on a balcony, or a tree in the park all make a difference.

 You don’t need fancy tools or a big yard.
-Just a little effort can brighten your home and help the planet breathe easier.
+Just small amount of effort can brighten your home and help the planet breathe easier.

 Each plant plays a role in creating cleaner air and richer soil.
 Green spaces can also support bees, birds, and other creatures.
 As more people join this simple movement, it also builds a stronger connection between communities and nature.